Post-selection inference for causal effects after causal discovery: Introduction

-While there has been extensive literature on valid causal inference after model selection, most of the existing methods deal with the selection of nuisance models (e.g., propensity score and outcome models; see \citet{moosavi2023costs} and \citet{cui2019selective}).
-Very few methods have been proposed to provide valid confidence intervals for the target causal effects after causal discovery. \citet{strieder2021confidenceIC} proposed a test inversion approach to constructing confidence intervals in the context of bivariate linear causal models with homoscedastic errors. \citet{strieder2023confidence} generalized this approach to the multivariate case.
+While there has been extensive literature on valid causal inference after model selection, most of the existing methods deal with the selection of nuisance models (propensity scores and outcome regressions) or subsets of adjustment variables from among a high-dimensional set that is a priori assumed to be sufficient for confounding control \citep{belloni2014inference, moosavi2023costs, cui2024selective}.
+Very few methods have been proposed to provide valid confidence intervals for the target causal effects after graph selection. \citet{strieder2021confidenceIC} proposed a test inversion approach to constructing confidence intervals in the context of bivariate linear causal models with homoscedastic errors. \citet{strieder2023confidence} generalized this approach to the multivariate case.
 In both works, the proposal relies on strong parametric assumptions and bespoke algorithms, whereas the approach we propose can be combined with a variety of existing constraint-based algorithms and independence tests.
 The work most closely related to ours is the method proposed by \citet{gradu2022valid}, which constructs valid confidence intervals after score-based graph selection.
 The basic idea of their ``noisy GES" (greedy equivalence search) approach is to bound the degree of dependence between the data and the learned graph by introducing random noise into the graph selection process.
 Here the graph selection proceeds by greedy optimization of a model fit score.
 Their target of inference, however, depends on the selected graph: they estimate parameters that are functionals of the selected graph rather than a selection-agnostic ``true'' causal effect.
 We describe this more formally below.